mikeshihyaolin/2d_pose_openpose/README.md

-# Script for estimating 2D human pose from RGB images using Openpose
+# Script for estimating 2D human pose from RGB images by using Openpose
 **Code Author: Shih-Yao (Mike) Lin**

 ## Features